slgoodrich/paywall-kit/README.md

 `resolveAccess` is a pure function with a fixed, documented truth table, so it is trivial to unit test with no StoreKit or Keychain needed.

+### Honest limits of an app-managed trial

+An app-managed trial is not tamper-proof, and PaywallKit does not pretend otherwise.
+A wiped-device reinstall, a system-clock rollback, or a second device each starts the trial over.
+The Keychain marker blocks the low-effort path (a same-device reinstall) and nothing more.
+This is inherent to the model: Apple offers no server-backed trial for non-consumables.
+It is fine for a paid indie audience.
+It is not a license-enforcement system, so don't ship it as one.

 ## What's in the box

 ### EntitlementCore